BackyardADU

 How many ADUs are being built in San Jose?

-How does San Jose's ADU ordinance compare to other cities?
+How did San Jose's ADU ordinance compare to other cities in 2020?

-UC Berkeley's Center for Community Innovation graded San Jose's ordinance B in their 2020 ADU Scorecard (2018 ordinance text).
-The mean grade across California was C+, so anything above that is meaningfully homeowner-friendly.
-Note: state-law updates since 2020 (AB-2221, AB-976, AB-1033) have raised the floor for every city.
+UC Berkeley's Center for Community Innovation graded San Jose's ordinance B in their 2020 ADU Scorecard, scoring the 2018 ordinance text.
+The mean grade across California was C+, so anything above that ranked as relatively homeowner-friendly at the time.
+This is historical, not current law: state-level updates since 2020 (AB-2221, AB-976, AB-1033, SB-477, SB-1211 and others) have raised the statewide floor and many cities have rewritten their local ordinances since the 2020 grading.
+Always check the current ordinance text linked above for what applies to a project you're about to start.